 The Company's accounts receivable are customer obligations due under normal trade terms, carried at their face value less an allowance for doubtful accounts if required.
 The Company determines its allowance for doubtful accounts based on the evaluation of the aging of its accounts receivable and on a customer-by-customer analysis of its high-risk customers.
 The Company's reserve contemplates its historical loss rate on receivables, specific customer situations and the economic environments in which the Company operates.
-As of December 31, 2012 and December 31, 2011, the Company recorded an allowance for doubtful accounts of \$249 and \$256, respectively.
+The following table presents the changes in the allowance for doubtful accounts (in thousands):